 The Pre-Primary and Primary Classes have morning circle promptly at 8:45.
 When children have arrived and settled in time for circle, they tend to be more comfortable at school because they’ve started the day off with their peers and teachers.

 - Always use your key card to enter the building.
 Please do NOT hold the door open for anyone else!
 (You’ll find an explanation for this under Safety below.)
 If you’ve lost your card, ring the doorbell and sign in on the clipboard.

-- Children wash hands in the hallway, or if needed, use the restroom (if needed) and wash hands in the hallway.
+- Children wash hands in the hallway, or if needed, use the restroom and wash hands in the multi-purpose room.